-Procedures that follow your out of date articles, where they are inconsistent with the current law, could be challenged.
+Procedures that follow your out of date articles (where they are inconsistent with the current law) could be challenged.
 This is because the Act has made some changes to areas covered by articles and, with some exceptions, it overrides whatever your articles say.
-Here are the most common areas where your articles may be inconsistent and misleading:
+Here are the most common areas where your articles may be misleading:

-Article providing for the passing of a shareholders' resolution by written resolution signed by all the members now ineffective.
-This article should not be used.
-There is now only one method for the passing of written resolutions of shareholders and that is as specified by Part 13 of the Act.
-Only private (not public) companies may use this method.
+- Article providing for the passing of a shareholders' resolution by written resolution signed by all the members now ineffective.
+This should not be used.
+There is now only one method for the passing of written resolutions of shareholders and that is as specified by Part 13 of the Act, which only applies to private (not public) companies.
 A purported written shareholders' resolution following this provision in the articles may now be invalid.

-The statutory written resolution method only requires a 75% majority to pass a special, and a simple majority vote for an ordinary, resolution; whereas this article specified unanimous agreement from shareholders.

-In rare cases, a decision which all shareholders have agreed to by following the procedures in that article, could be effective under the Duomatic principle.
-This principle should not be relied on when planning shareholders' resolutions in advance.

-The chairman of a shareholders' meeting is no longer given a casting vote.
-Unless your articles, which were in force just before 1 October 2007, gave the chairman of a shareholders' meeting a casting vote, in general he no longer has that right.
-So shareholders' resolutions that are passed by the use of the chairman's casting vote may now be invalid.
-In any case, we would recommend its removal and suggest other potential dispute resolution mechanisms.

-- Rights of proxies extended.
+In any case, the written resolution method set out in the Act only requires a 75% or simple majority vote to pass a special or ordinary resolution respectively; whereas this article requires unanimous agreement from shareholders. - In rare cases, a decision which all shareholders have agreed to by following the procedures in that article, could be effective under the Duomatic principle.
+This should not be relied on when planning shareholders' resolutions. - The chairman of a shareholders' meeting no longer has a casting vote.
+Even if your articles give the chairman a casting vote at shareholders' meetings, in general he no longer has that right.
+So any resolutions that are passed by the use of the chairman's casting vote may now be invalid. - > Rights of proxies extended.
 A proxy a person appointed by a shareholder to attend a shareholders' meeting on his behalf is now entitled to attend, speak and vote, on a show of hands as well as on a poll, at a shareholders' meeting.
-"Old" articles commonly state that all a proxy is allowed to do is vote on a poll.
-If a company were to prevent a proxy from voting on a show of hands, it could be faced with a legitimate claim that it is in breach of the Act. - > You can communicate electronically.
+It is very common for "old" articles to state that proxies may only vote on a poll.
+If a company were to prevent a proxy from voting on a show of hands, it may be faced with a legitimate claim that it is in breach of the Act.

+- You can communicate electronically.
 The Act contains provisions for communicating electronically.
-These apply even if the articles don't mention or even prohibit or restrict electronic communications.

-The company could take advantage of the Act's electronic communications provisions by adding further provisions in its articles to facilitate communication via a website and alter the Act's timing for the deemed delivery of notices and documents.

-Remove article which terminates a director's appointment automatically upon the making of a mental health court order removing his powers.
+These apply even if the articles don't mention electronic communications, or if they say you can't communicate electronically The company could take advantage of the Act's electronic communications provisions by adding further provisions in its articles to facilitate communication via a website and alter the Act's timing for the deemed delivery of notices and documents. - > Remove article which terminates a director's appointment automatically upon the making of a mental health court order removing his powers.
 This method of terminating a director's appointment was deleted from the Model Articles on 28 April 2013.
 It was considered that its effect could be discriminatory.
-It would therefore be advisable, to avoid the risk of a discrimination claim, to consider deleting this provision if it applies to your company.
+It would therefore be advisable, to avoid the risk of a discrimination claim, to consider deleting this provision if it applies to you.

-3. Where can we take advantage of the Act's deregulatory provisions?
+3. Where can we "cut some red tape" to take advantage of the Act's deregulatory provisions?